Best Horizontal Carry Knives – Continuous Update

 This knife has been on the market for a few years, but we somehow missed until 2021.
 The Southern Grind Jackal Pup is a well designed, practical knife with a sheath that is capable of both left and right horizontal carry on a belt.
 It can also be used as a neck knife with the addition of a bit of paracord.

 The contoured G-10 handles are easy to grip even when the knife is wet.
 This is fortunate, because this knife is a great trout fishing buddy.
-It is the perfect size for cleaning trout and the versatile sheath allow it do be carried in whichever way is most comfortable for the type of fishing be done.
+It’s the perfect size for cleaning trout and the versatile sheath allows it to be carried in whichever way is most comfortable for the type of fishing being done.

 The Southern Grind Jackal Pup being drawn from it's horizontal belt sheath.

-The blade of the Jackal Pup is made of 8670M steel which is a high carbon steel that holds it’s edge extremely well.
-It is important to remember to dry the knife when it gets wet and occasionally wipe it down with a food grade knife oil to ensure it doesn’t develop rust spots.
+The blade of the Jackal Pup is made of 8670M steel which is a high carbon steel that holds its edge extremely well.
+It’s important to remember to dry the knife when it gets wet and occasionally wipe it down with a food grade knife oil to ensure it doesn’t develop rust spots.
 That is always downside of high carbon steels.

 About the Sheath

-Overall I have found the size and design of this knife to be extremely practical in a variety of situations which explains it’s popularity.
-If I were going to be nitpicky, I would recommend Southern Grind sell a pocket clip sheath similar to the Boker Barlow Burnley BFF, so that this knife could be easily carried in a front pocket.
+Overall I have found the size and design of this knife to be extremely practical in a variety of situations which explains its popularity.
+If I were going to be nitpicky, I would recommend Southern Grind sell a pocket clip sheath similar to the Boker Barlow Burnley BFF, so that this knife could be carried as a pocket fixed blade.
 It’s a good size for that style of carrying, but it works just fine as is.

 LionSteel M2M